Hawkins, Texas

 Hawkins advertises itself as the home of Jarvis Christian University and the "Pancake Capital of Texas" because it was the home of Lillian Richard, an African-American actress who portrayed "Aunt Jemima" for the Quaker Oats Company from 1925 to 1947.

 Hawkins is a city in Wood County, Texas, United States.
 The population was 1,274 at the 2020 census.
 It is located twenty miles north of the larger city of Tyler.
 Just east of the community is Jarvis Christian University, a historically black institution of higher learning.

 History

 A post office was established in Hawkins in 1873.

+In 1995, Texas state senator David Cain introduced Senate Resolution No. 73 designating Hawkins as the "Pancake Capital of Texas", which was passed into law.